IBM/devopsauto-integrtest-actions/README.md

-# IBM-RIT-GitHub-Action
+# devopsauto-integrationtest-actions
-this is a gitHub action work for RIT
+this is a gitHub action work for IBM DevOps Automation Integration Test